leshy/redux-meta/readme.md

 ## sails blueprint api actions and reducers

-creates a substate named as the model offers actions to remoteCreate remoteUpdate and remoteRemove
+creates a substate named as the model, offers actions to remoteCreate remoteUpdate and remoteRemove

-check test/sails.ls for more,
+check test/sails.ls for more, but here is a quick snippet:
-quick snippet:

 ```livescript
 require! {